Imperial County, California: Overview

-Previously strongly Republican, Imperial County was a Democratic stronghold in presidential, congressional, and local elections until 2024.
-The last Republican to win a majority in the county was George H. W. Bush in 1988.
+Previously strongly Republican, Imperial County was a Democratic stronghold in presidential, congressional, and local elections from 1992 through 2020.
+The last Republican to win a majority in the county before this was George H. W. Bush in 1988.

 However, in 2024, Republican Donald Trump flipped the county, receiving 49.12% of the vote, the highest percentage since 1988.
 The county swung over 25 points to the right from 2020 to 2024, the most of any county in California.
 This was in line with a trend of Trump winning most majority-Hispanic counties along the Mexico-U.S. border in 2024.

 On November 4, 2008, Imperial County voted 69.7% for Proposition 8, which amended the California Constitution to ban same-sex marriages, showing more support for the proposition than any other strongly Democratic county.
-After Prop 8 was declared unconstitutional by a lower federal court, Imperial County continued to defend Proposition 8 in the federal judicial system.
+After Proposition 8 was declared unconstitutional by a lower federal court, Imperial County continued to defend it in the federal judicial system.
 However, on February 6, 2012, the United States Court of Appeals for the Ninth Circuit denied Imperial County legal standing in the case Hollingsworth v.
 Perry.

 In 2024, Imperial County also voted against 2024 California Proposition 3, which superseded Proposition 8, unlike its neighboring counties.
 However, the county voted for the unsuccessful 2024 California Proposition 32, which would have raised California's minimum wage to $18/hour, also unlike its neighboring counties.
-This indicates the county's political views are socially conservative, but fiscally liberal.
+This indicates the county's political views are socially conservative, but economically progressive.
 The county voted for 2025 California Proposition 50, being one of several counties that voted for Donald Trump in 2024 to support the proposition.